syncfusion-content/xamarin.android-docs/xamarin-android/SfDataGrid/Filtering.md

 ## Clear filtering

-SfDataGrid allows you to clear the applied filtering by setting the `SfDataGrid.View.Filter` property to `null`.
+The data grid allows clearing the applied filtering by setting the `SfDataGrid.View.Filter` property to `null`.

-The below code example illustrates how to clear the applied filtering in SfDataGrid.
+The following code example illustrates how to clear the applied filtering in the data grid.

 {% highlight c# %}
 // Code-Behind